Best Practices and FAQs for Mass Payments

 - Directly above the list, enter the email address of your recipient and make sure that Email Address is selected in the Search for transaction dropdown menu.

 - Adjust the date range and click Search.
 Your recipient's payment appears in the list.

 - From the list, click on the title of the payment you want to cancel.
-(Note that if the title of the item is not clickable, click the Details link in the Details column of the list.)
 The Details page for the specified item opens.

 - Select Cancel and follow the instructions.

 A recipient told me that payment was not received.
 What could be the problem?

 - Incorrect email address: Verify your recipient's email address.
 If the email address is incorrect, you can cancel an unclaimed payment and resend the payment.

 - Recipient has an unconfirmed email address: Your recipient cannot receive a payment with an unconfirmed email address.
 Ask your recipient to confirm the email address with PayPal.
 Once that's done, the payment should appear in the recipient's PayPal account within a few minutes.

 - Recipient did not receive the payment email: Sometimes PayPal emails get redirected to a recipient's spam folder.
 If this is the case, the recipient can simply log in to PayPal to view the payment.
 Also, double-check the email address in your Mass Payments file.
 There could be a misspelling or a formatting problem.